 - :995 OR :22 to communicate with the utility servers

 - :443 to communicate with both the utility servers and the web tier

 Are there any changes to my hosted environment I need to know about?

-All databases on the new OCI environment will be running MySQL 5.7 (See Oracle B2C Service 18A: MySQL 5.7 Upgrade - General Announcement).
-If your site is not yet on that version, and you don't plan to be on it by the time of your migration, then your migration will include a cutover to the new version.
+All databases on the new OCI environment will be running MySQL 5.7.
+Important: Critical report executions should be tested on a migrated test site prior to the OCI migration of the production site.
+(See Oracle B2C Service 18A: MySQL 5.7 Upgrade - General Announcement).
+Additionally, in order to receive optimal performance in OCI, your site needs to be on 19D version or later.
 If you have concerns about this please contact your Technical Account Manager, if you have one, or B2C Service Technical Support here.